 The Offeror will supply two dedicated system analysts.
-Analysts must be available travel to Company at least quarterly, though full-time location at Company is preferred.
-Analysts will be highly skilled in Linux systems programming and be a subject matter expert for some aspect of the system (e.g., I/O subsystem, High Performance Interconnect, User Environment software).
+Analysts must be available to travel to Company at least quarterly, though full-time on-location at Company is preferred.
+Analysts will be highly skilled in Linux systems programming and be subject matter experts for some aspect of the system (e.g., I/O subsystem, High Performance Interconnect, User Environment software).
 Analysts will support Company personnel in providing solutions to the current top issues.
-Offeror may propose and Company may request additional on-site analysts, which will be priced separately.
+Offeror will price additional on-site analysts in the pricing volume.